- Mental Health

 What is the best way to treat PTSD?

-Therapy can be a very helpful way to deal with PTSD.
-Psychotherapy, and cognitive behavioral therapy such as cognitive processing therapy (CPT) or exposure therapy, can be essential to helping you gain control of lasting fear after a traumatic event.
-You may also be prescribed medication to treat PTSD.
+Therapy can be very helpful in dealing with PTSD.
+Trauma-focused therapies like EMDR, as well as cognitive behavioral therapies such as cognitive processing therapy (CPT) and exposure therapy, can be essential in helping you regain control over persistent fear after a traumatic event.
+Additionally, you may be prescribed medication to treat PTSD.

 Seeking help from mental health professionals, such as our licensed online therapists, is one of the best ways to treat PTSD.